Hexa-ai/discovery-plugin-csv-export/README.md

 # Discovery-plugin-csv-export

 Plugin for the dashborad as code Discovery tool from SenX company.
 This plugin allows you to download a list of WarpScript lists in CSV format.
 The rendered tile displays a button for downloading.
-The separator used is the comma.
+The separator used in the CSV is the comma.

 ## Installation